elliemcavoy/zolsha-order-online/testing.md

 <li><b>Have the ability to cancel any table reservations I have made directly from my profile without having to contact the restaurant directly.</b></li><br>
 <img src="">
 <ul>
-<li>On the profile page, aAs well as all of the details of each reservation, there is a 'cancel' button displayed next to each reservation to allow the user to cancel the booking easily should they need to. </li>
+<li>On the profile page, as well as all of the details of each reservation, there is a 'cancel' button displayed next to each reservation to allow the user to cancel the booking easily should they need to. </li>

 </ul>
 <li><b>Add new dishes/items to the menu. </b></li><br>
 <img src="">
 <ul>
+<li>This is only available to admin users as the link to add a new item is displayed on the Restaurant Dashborad page.</li>
+<li>Upon logging in a the admin user & navigating to the Restaurant Dashboard, the 'Add Item' button is located in between the tables for todays orders & todays reservations.</li>
+<li>Clicking the button redirects the admin user to the form that is required to be completed in order to add the item.</li>
+<li>The admin user is then required to complete the following fields: Category, Subcategory, Name, SKU, Price.
+The Category & Subcategory fields are dropdowns to ensure the user only selects a valid category. </li>
+<li>The Description field is option as some items do not require a description.</li>
+<li>The 'Has Options' field is defaulted to 'No' however this can be changed to 'Yes' if required.</li>
+<li>As long as the fields are filled out correctly, upon submitting the form, a success message is displayed and the admin user is redirected to the Restaurant Dashboard.</li>
 </ul>
 <li><b>View all of the current days orders including the postcode and price. </b></li><br>
 <img src="">